dreamportdev/Osdev-Notes/99_Appendices/E_Cross_Compilers.md

 ### Binutils

-These are a set of tools create and manage programs, including the linker (`ld`), the GNU assembler (`as`, referred to as GAS), objcopy (useful for inserting non-code files into binaries) and readelf.
+These are a set of tools to create and manage programs, including the linker (`ld`), the GNU assembler (`as`, referred to as GAS), objcopy (useful for inserting non-code files into binaries) and readelf.

 The flags we'll need to pass to the configure script are:

 - `--prefix=$PREFIX`: this tells the script where we want to install programs after building.
 If omitted this will use a default value, but this is not recommended.
 - `--target=$TARGET`: tells the script which target triplet we want to use.
 - `--with-sysroot`: the build process needs a system root to include any system headers from.
-We don't want it to use the host headers so by just using the flag we point the system root to an empty directory, disabling this functionality - which is we want for a freestanding toolchain.
+We don't want it to use the host headers so by just using the flag we point the system root to an empty directory, disabling this functionality - which is what we want for a freestanding toolchain.
 - `--disable-nls`: this helps reduce the size of the generated binaries by disabling native language support.
 If you want these tools to support non-english languages you may want to omit this option (and keep nls enabled).
 - `--disable-werror`: tells the configure script not to add `-Werror` to the compile commands generated.
 This option may be needed depending on if you have any missing dependencies.

 Before we can do this however we'll need to obtain a copy of the source code for GNU binutils.
-This should be available on their website of can be downloaded from the ftp mirror: https://ftp.gnu.org/gnu/binutils/.
+This should be available on their website or can be downloaded from the ftp mirror: https://ftp.gnu.org/gnu/binutils/.

 Once downloaded extract the source into a directory, then create a new directory for holding the temporary build files and enter it.
 If unsure of where to put this, a sibling directory to where the source code was extracted works well.
 An example might be: